Oil Rig Accident Compensation Claims for Birmingham Residents

-Oil rigs are notoriously dangerous environments and recent oil rig disasters have shown that when an accident happens on an oil rig the subsequent injuries are severe and sometimes fatal.
-Employers have a duty of care towards the health and safety of their employees and therefore they must do everything they can to ensure that they prevent oil rig injuries.
+Oil rigs are notoriously dangerous environments and there have been enough oil rig disasters to show that when an accident happens on an oil rig, the subsequent injuries are severe and sometimes fatal.
+Employers have a duty of care towards the health and safety of their employees, and therefore they must do everything they can to ensure that they prevent oil rig injuries, and workplace accidents as a whole.
 A prudent employer will ensure that all employees are provided with appropriate training, safety equipment and that all machinery is well maintained.

-Any employee that suffers an injury as a result of their employer’s negligence (and not their own) can make a personal injury claim against their employer, which if successful, will be paid out by the employer’s insurance company.
+Any employee from Birmingham that suffers an injury as a result of their employer’s negligence (and not their own) can make a personal injury claim against their employer.
+If the claim is successful, it will be paid out by the employer’s insurance company.
 The amount of compensation that will be awarded will depend on the seriousness of the injuries, which can be substantial.